fbpx

 We met at my best friend’s birthday party.
 He was friends with my best friend’s boyfriend.
 After the informal introductions, we all settled into the party.
 I found myself being drawn to him.
 He was quite the charmer but it didn’t feel superficial.
 He struck a chord with me that day and we exchanged phone numbers and agreed to keep in touch.

-A week after the party, we set agreed on a date.
+A week after the party, we agreed on a date.
 Martin thought it would be a great idea to keep things simple and have a picnic.
 The afternoon couldn’t have been better.
 I found myself slowly falling for him.
 Days after the date was over, we’d still spend hours chatting on WhatsApp.

 We had many dates after that and it wasn’t long after the outdoor dates became house visits.
 I still remember the first time.
 His breath warmed my ear as he leaned in and sucked the lobes.
 I felt my heart race, my blood pulsing with urgency surged through my veins.
 He ran his tongue along the length of my neck, gently sucking on its thin skin.
 He led me to his bedroom and lay me on the bed.
 He slowly began to take my clothes off.
 In a breathy whisper, I asked if he had condoms.
 He stood up, made a hurried attempt at looking for them and when he came back, he said he didn’t have any.
-At this point, I felt like I trusted him and so we didn’t use any protection.
+At this point, I felt like I trusted him so we didn’t use any protection.
 We agreed to both get tested the next time we met.

 Martin and I never did get tested.
 The subject never even came up after that day and neither did we stop having unprotected sex.